Our Villages

 Visit our Frequently Asked Questions (FAQ) page.

 The Orting Veterans Village is a permanent supportive tiny home village for 35 homeless veteran heroes living in Pierce County.
 The village is located on the Washington Department of Veteran Affairs’ (WDVA) beautiful Soldiers Home Campus in Orting, Washington.
 We opened our doors in the spring of 2021.
-Check out our Grand Opening Ceremony and Live Q&A, and Solar Panels videos!
+Check out our Grand Opening Ceremony, Live Q&A, and Solar Panels videos!

 If you are wanting to donate items, please visit our Amazon Wish List!
 Thank you in advance.